Morton Salt: History

+Current overview

-The Morton Salt Company's current headquarters office is in the River Point building at 444 West Lake Street in Chicago, becoming its first tenant in December 2016.
+The Morton Salt Company's current headquarters office is in Overland Park, Kansas, where it leased significant office space at 40 Corporate Woods beginning in December 2024; the lease deal of more than ten years earned a 2025 CoStar "commercial lease of the year" Impact award, as judged by Kansas City real estate professionals.
+Before that, the company was based in the River Point building at 444 West Lake Street in Chicago, where it become the first tenant in December 2016.
 Its previous headquarters was at 123 North Wacker Drive.
-Prior to its acquisition in 1999, the firm's corporate headquarters was at 100 North Riverside Plaza (later the headquarters of Boeing) and before that at 110 North Wacker Drive and 208 West Washington Street Morton operates a research & development laboratory in Elgin, Illinois, and produces salt at eight vacuum evaporation plants, six underground mines, five solar evaporation plants, and five packaging facilities across the United States, Canada, and The Bahamas.
+Prior to its acquisition in 1999, the firm's corporate headquarters was at 100 North Riverside Plaza (later the headquarters of Boeing) and before that at 110 North Wacker Drive and 208 West Washington Street.
+In July 2021, Morton Salt underwent significant restructuring following its acquisition by Stone Canyon Industries, which resulted in a workforce reduction of approximately 40% at its Chicago headquarters, affecting about 120 staff members.

-Acquired in 1954, the company owns the second-largest solar saline operation in North America, in Matthew Town, Inagua, The Bahamas.
+As of June 2025, Morton Salt says it produces about 30 million tons of salt annually with twelve rock salt facilities, eleven evaporated and solar salt plants, fourteen packaging plants, and hundreds of distribution facilities.
+As of 2017, Morton operated a research & development laboratory in Elgin, Illinois, and had six underground mines, five solar evaporation plants, and five packaging facilities across the United States, Canada, and The Bahamas.